 - intentionally disclosing a privileged communication (express waiver); or

-- engaging in conduct inconsistent with maintaining the confidentiality that the privilege is intended to protect (implied waiver).
+- engaging in conduct inconsistent with maintaining the confidentiality LPP is intended to protect (implied waiver).

-Privilege can be impliedly waived by voluntary conduct which is inconsistent with maintaining the confidentiality that the privilege is intended to protect.44 For example, discussing the contents of a legal advice as part of an interview given to the media or describing the contents of legal advice in a Facebook post.
+LPP exists to protect confidential communications between a lawyer and client.
+It can be impliedly waived by voluntary conduct inconsistent with maintaining that confidentiality.50 For example, discussing the contents of legal advice in a media interview or in a Facebook post.

 Whether someone’s conduct is sufficient to waive privilege will depend on the specific circumstances and the conduct of the person who holds the privilege.

-Privilege is not available where a communication is made as part of an illegal or improper purpose or a purpose contrary to the public interest.46 It is irrelevant whether or not the legal adviser knew about the improper purpose.
-This is called the improper purpose exception.
+Where a communication was made as part of an illegal or improper purpose, or a purpose contrary to the public interest, it cannot be privileged.51 It is irrelevant whether the lawyer knew about the improper purpose.
+This is called the improper purpose exception.52

 Given the complexity of LPP and the sensitive nature of the information to which it may attach, it is important for agencies to be aware of common issues that arise when dealing with information or documents that may be subject to LPP.